Gumbranch, Georgia

 Gumbranch, alternatively spelled Gum Branch, is a city in Liberty County, Georgia, United States.
 It is a part of the Hinesville-Fort Stewart metropolitan statistical area.
-The population was 264 at the 2010 census.
+The population was 264 at the 2010 census, and 235 in 2020.

 History

 Gumbranch was incorporated on January 1, 1979.
 While officially incorporated as "Gumbranch", the alternative spelling "Gum Branch" is often used, such as with the nearby Gum Branch Park and Gum Branch Baptist Church.

 Geography

 Gumbranch is located in western Liberty County at 31°50′20″N 81°41′4″W (31.838765, -81.684384).
 Georgia State Route 196 passes through the community, leading east 7 mi to Hinesville, the county seat, and northwest 19 mi to Glennville.

 According to the United States Census Bureau, Gumbranch has a total area of 2.1 km2, all of it recorded as land.

 Demographics

-As of the 2010 United States Census, there were 264 people living in the city.
-The racial makeup of the city was 91.7% White, 4.5% Black, 0.8% Native American, 0.4% Pacific Islander and 0.8% from two or more races.
-1.9% were Hispanic or Latino of any race.